 - 1 ½ cups beef broth

-Bring a small pot of water to a boil.
-Add the dried ancho chiles, reduce the heat and simmer until softened, about 15 minutes.
+- Bring a small pot of water to a boil.
+Add the dried chiles, reduce the heat and simmer until softened, about 10 minutes.
 Drain and discard the liquid.

-Place the softened chiles on a cutting board to remove the stems, seeds, and ribs.
-You can easily peel the skin off as well, but you don’t have to.
-Place the peppers in a blender and add the onion, garlic, brown sugar, apple cider vinegar, cumin, salt, pepper, cayenne, and beef broth.
+- Place the peppers in a blender or food processor and add the onion, garlic, brown sugar, apple cider vinegar, adobo, cumin, paprika, salt, pepper, cayenne, and beef broth.
 Puree until smooth.

-Pat ribs dry and generously season on all sides with kosher salt and pepper.
-Heat the oil in a large heavy skillet over medium-high heat.
-Brown the ribs in 2 batches, turning every minute or so, 6-7 minutes per batch.
-Transfer the browned ribs to a 7-8 quart slow cooker.
+- Pat ribs dry and generously season with kosher salt and black pepper.
+Heat oil in a large cast iron skillet over medium-high heat.
+Brown the ribs on all sides in 2 batches, about 6-7 minutes per batch.
+Transfer the browned ribs to a 6-8 quart slow cooker.

-Pour the pureed sauce over the ribs.
-The sauce will reach about halfway or so up sides of the meat.
-Cover and cook on low for 7-9* hours until very tender and falling off the bone (if using boneless ribs, cook on low 6-8 hours).
-Skim as much fat as you can off the top.
-Allow the ribs to cool at least 15 minutes in the sauce before transferring them to a cutting board to shred.
+- Skim as much fat as you can off the top.
+Allow the ribs to cool a little in the sauce before transferring them to a cutting board to shred.